 By pursuing a graduate degree in Philosophy at the University of North Texas, you’ll join an internationally recognized program known for its focus on environmental philosophy and ethics.

-We are an emerging leader in the philosophy of science and technology studies with more than seven faculty members publishing in the field.
-Our combination of environmental philosophy and science/ technology studies makes us unique.
+We’re also an emerging leader in the philosophy of science and technology studies with more than seven faculty members publishing in the field.
+Our combination of environmental philosophy and science/technology studies makes us unique.

-You will learn from professors and researchers who are nationally and internationally known in their field.
-Among our faculty members are the founders of the environmental philosophy discipline — J. Baird Callicott and Eugene C. Hargrove.
-Another 10 faculty members have strong backgrounds in the discipline with specialties in:
+You’ll learn from professors and researchers who are nationally and internationally known in their field and have strong backgrounds in the discipline with specialties such as:

 This renowned center furthers research, publication and education in environmental philosophy and ethics.
 Its primary activities are publishing the journal Environmental Ethics, reprinting significant books on environmental ethics under its own imprint and sponsoring various workshops and conferences.